gramineproject/contrib/Curated-Apps/README.md

 requirements, and submits the user inputs to the [GSC tool](https://github.com/gramineproject/gsc).
 A list of workload examples are provided below for reference.
-One can easily extend these reference examples to support more workloads by inspecting the contents of any of the reference workloads (e.g., `redis/` directory), understand how they work, and then use them as the basis for their own workloads.
+One can easily extend these reference examples to support more workloads by inspecting the contents of any of the reference workloads (e.g. `redis/` directory), understand how they work, and then use them as the basis for their own workloads.
 The script also provides a `test` feature where, with a single command, users can generate a non-production GSC image, signed with a dummy key, purely for experimentation and learning.